-We encourage you to read the report and tell us what you think at www.eweb.org/irp.
-We are looking forward to charting our path to a future of clean, reliable, and affordable energy.
+The IRP process is iterative, and we will continue sharing results with our community as produce them, so we can all learn together and collaborate.
+We encourage you to read this 2023 report and tell us what you think at www.eweb.org/irp.
+Because only together can we chart our path to a future of clean, reliable, and affordable energy.